chirayurana/fyp_app/README.md

-Docker compose - runs postgres database container and pgadmin4
+Docker compose - Creates postgres database container and pgadmin4

 To run Docker :
    docker compose up

-After running container to access pg-admin: Go to: localhost:5432
- (default email - admin@pgadmin.com , password - admin)
+After running container to access pg-admin: Go to port 5050 (default email - admin@pgadmin.com , password - admin)

- To inspect postgres database using pgadmin:
-  - create a new server connection using server provide name - postgres on port 5432
-  - postgres database name - kotlin_app_db
+For Acessing Postgres : Port 5432
-  - username: admin password: admin
+  - Database Name - kotlin_app_db username: root password: root

-if you face authentication issues then go to pgconf inside the docker volume and uncomment the port there using the exposed port address
+if you face authentication issues then go to pgconf inside the docker volume and uncomment the port there and set it to 5432.